JasperFx/marten/documentation/documentation/documents/linq.md

 <[sample:select_a_single_value]>

-## Querying withing Value Arrays
+## Querying withing Value IEnumerables

-As of now, Marten allows you to do "contains" searches within arrays of primitive values like string or numbers:
+As of now, Marten allows you to do "contains" searches within Arrays, Lists & ILists of primitive values like string or numbers:

 <[sample:query_against_string_array]>

+Marten also allows you to query over IEnumerables using the Any method for equality (similar to Contains):

+<[sample:query_any_string_array]>

 ## Searching with Boolean Flags